-When downloading copyrighted content using peer-to-peer file sharing, people are at risk because their IP address is visible.
+When downloading copyrighted content in peer-to-peer networks, people are at risk because their IP address is visible.

-Software at the ISP scans the network for people downloading copyrighted material.
-It can match their IP to their name and address.
+Software at the ISP scans the network for people downloading copyrighted material and matches IP to names and address.

-I protect myself from lawyers and their cease and desist letters by using BTGuard BitTorrent Proxy, a so-called anonymous proxy service.
+I protect myself from lawyers and their cease and desist letters by using BTGuard BitTorrent Proxy.

-You need not disclose your name to test it.
-You simply choose a username and password and select a subscription period.
+To test this anonymous proxy simply choose a username and password and select a subscription period.

 Download the preconfigured µTorrent client (it has all settings for anonymity in place) and enter the login credentials.

-Your computer now routes all your torrent traffic through their server before sending it to you; your IP address remains invisible.
+Your computer now routes all your torrent traffic through the BTGuard server before sending it to you.

-BTGuard supports programs that use a SOCKS5 proxy; it cannot be used for web surfing because no popular browser supports this protocol.
+It supports programs that use a SOCKS5 proxy.
+It's not suited for surfing because no popular browser supports this protocol.

-The service is 30% cheaper than a VPN and they offer 25% discount for the yearly plan.
+It is 30% cheaper than a VPN and they offer 25% discount.
 To get this deal, select 12 months on the order page.

 Established and fast proxy service for in-private torrenting.
 I prefer it over a VPN because I only need privacy for file sharing.
 It's well suited for this task.